rneventteknik/backstage2/README.md

 ### Preparing the Dev Environment ###
 Our package manager of choice is [`yarn`](https://yarnpkg.com/).
 After cloning the repo with `git clone`, run `yarn install` to install all the dependencies.

+`yarn migrate` will run the latest Knex migration which will populate your database with the latest schema.

+`yarn seed` will seed your database with some mock data.

 `yarn dev` will start a local development server.

 `yarn type-check` will type-check all of the code using *Typescript*.